Appeal (cricket): Unsportsmanlike appealing

-Examples of Fielding Side Failing to Appeal
+Examples of fielding side failing to appeal

 Due to the manner of how other dismissals are achieved, it is the Run out and Stumping that are the common examples of a team failing to appeal.
 Sachin Tendulkar was once stumped whilst out of his ground in a match against England, but England failed to appeal, and he scored another 57 runs to finish on 91.
 In 2024 Australia playing the West Indies failed to appeal, or failed to appeal loudly enough for one of the umpires to hear, for a clear run-out by Spencer Johnson against Alzarri Joseph that would have ended the game, but had ultimately no impact due to the lopsided score line at the time.
 Shane Warne scored 5 runs against the Zimbabwean cricket team in Perth for the 1994–95 Australian Tri-Series.
 Four of them came when Warne blocked the ball back down the pitch to Heath Streak who threw down Warne's stumps, sending the ball flying to the boundary.
 In the disappointment of giving away the boundary 4, none of the Zimbabwean players appealed.
 Warne was caught out shortly after, and eventually Mark Waugh, batting down the order due to injury and Damien Fleming closed out the game for a win.